Traveling to Bangkok Tourist Destinations

-Bangkok is the most visited city in the world with approximately 20 million visitors per year the city is home to one of the most unique and explosive street food scenes in Southeast Asia and the people are funny friendly and welcoming to tourists sometimes a little bit too much so that being said there are a surprising number of laws but you need to know before visiting Bangkok
+Bangkok is the most visited city in the world with approximately 20 million visitors per year the city is home to one of the most unique and explosive street food scenes in Southeast Asia.
+There are number of tourist areas and people are funny friendly and welcoming to tourists sometimes a little bit too much so that being said there are a surprising number of laws but you need to know before visiting Bangkok

 Don’t Hug Monks